-For the best 4G usage and originate/receive a voice call, Ntc recommends you to put your phone in 4G preferred or automatic mode.
+For the best 4G usage and to originate/receive a voice call, Ntc recommends you put your phone in 4G preferred or automatic mode.
 Find Ntc recommendation for 4G handset and mode.

 If you have not activated 4G on your Ntc Sim, you can do it by dialing *444#.
 The requirement from a SIM side is you need to have a 4G compatible SIM which is called U-SIM.
 You also need to have a 4G handset with a preferred mode to use the 4G service.
 Read more on how to activate 4G in Ntc.